-With access to hundreds of clinical trials for virtually every type of cancer, our researchers and physicians never cease in their dedication to pioneering new ways to prevent and treat cancer.
-We offer access to innovative clinical trials at five locations in the Atlanta area.
+We provide access to hundreds of innovative clinical trials for virtually every type of cancer at five locations in the Atlanta area.

 As a patient, a cancer clinical trial is an important option for you to consider when deciding your course of action.